reclaimprotocol/vana-reclaim-demo/README.md

 # Vana - Demo

-A React application demonstrating integration with the Reclaim Protocol for Vana Proof of Concept

 This is a demo website that uses `@reclaimprotocol/js-sdk` to interact with the Reclaim protocol.

 ## Overview